Ttanvi996/TitanicSurvivalPredicition/README.md

 - Matplotlib, Seaborn
 - Scikit-learn

-## Output
-The notebook produces:
-- Survival predictions for passengers
-- Accuracy scores for trained models
-- Visualizations highlighting relationships between features and survival outcomes

-The results show that feature engineering plays a significant role in improving model performance.

 ## Key Learnings
 - Feature engineering has a strong impact on prediction quality
 - Family-related and socio-economic features are important indicators of survival